ParallelMaths/parallel/pages/7-12-maths-jokes.md

 This was a tough one.
 Benoit B Mandelbrot helped developed the mathematics of fractals, which are structures or shapes that appear similar when you zoom in or zoom out.
-Trees, clouds and certain mathematical shapes are fractal, as shown on the right.
-The bit of the tree in the red box looks just like the whole tree… and you zoom in even further and see more and more micro-replicas of the whole tree.
+Trees, clouds and certain mathematical shapes are fractal, as shown above.
+The bit of the tree in the red box looks just like the whole tree… and you can zoom in even further and see more and more micro-replicas of the whole tree.

 The following video shows what happens if you zoom into the so-called Mandelbrot Set, and you see the same pattern (a sort of seahorse’s tail) reappearing again, and again, and again: